-The Evaluation Team will evaluate each criterion within the Technical Proposal and assign scores based upon information submitted in the Proposal Content.for Approach and Methodology, Corporate Background and Experience and Project Staff Qualifications.
+The Evaluation Team will evaluate each criterion within the Technical Proposal and assign scores based upon information submitted in the proposal content for Approach and Methodology, Corporate Background and Experience and Project Staff Qualifications.

 Hudson/Veteran points will be awarded points as indicated in Section 1.9 G.

 Cost proposals will be awarded points as indicated in Section 1.9 H Cost Proposal.
 The Evaluation Team will compile the scores in the Technical Proposal first.
-Once the Technical Proposals have been assigned, the cost proposal will be opened and calculated.
+Once the Technical Proposals have been scored, the cost proposal will be opened and calculated.
 The Evaluation Team will make a recommendation to the head of the agency on the basis of the responsive and responsible proposer with the highest score.

 Cost Evaluation